I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Gail Matthews, illustrated by Ali Hinch

 A heartwarming story about a boy who overcomes his nerves to enter his community’s annual dance contest.
 Published by Inhabit Media, 2019.
+Designed by Danny Christopher.

 “A relatable story about perseverance and facing your fears…” —School Library Journal